rickstaa/panda-autograsp/docs/source/install/install.rst

     $ build <CONTAINER_NAME>.simg shub://rickstaa/panda_autograsp:ros-melodic-cuda10-xenial

-It can also be built from the recipe file using the following command:
+Go to the ``panda_autograsp/containers/singularity`` folder and built the container using the recipe file.
+This is done by running the following command:

 .. code-block:: bash